Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/MDP generation in PRISM/Prism contraint descriptions.md

 ## 3) For non-consecutive ordered tasks
-If a compound task has consecutive (done one after the other) ordered (done in the order they appear in the list) subtasks, this is modelled within the MDP by:
+If a compound task has non-consecutive (done one after the other) ordered (done in the order they appear in the list) subtasks, this is modelled within the MDP by:
 ```
 for each task t in ct:
   for each transition (named "command" in PRISM) of the MDP: